 In June 2020, the FDA approved avelumab for the frontline maintenance treatment of patients with locally advanced or mBC that has not progressed with first-line platinum-containing chemotherapy.6

-Antibody-drug conjugates, such as enfortumab vedotin-ejfv (Padcev) and sacituzumab govitecan-hziy (Trodelvy), could potentially reshape the third-line treatment of patients with mBC, said Balar.
+Antibody-drug conjugates, such as enfortumab vedotin-ejfv (Padcev) and sacituzumab govitecan-hziy (Trodelvy), could reshape the third-line treatment of patients with mBC, said Balar.

 Additionally, combinations with ADCs and checkpoint inhibitors, such as enfortumab vedotin and pembrolizumab in the ongoing phase 2 EV-103 trial (NCT03288545), are under investigation to potentially introduce chemotherapy-free options for patients with advanced disease.

 Traditionally, patients with MIBC are treated with radical cystectomy; however, a significant portion of patients relapse after surgery.
 Notably, singleagent immunotherapy has demonstrated pathologic CR rates in the range of 30% to 40% in the neoadjuvant setting.
 Additionally, checkpoint inhibitors have shown some responses in the adjuvant setting, explained Balar.